Aryan-2001/CS_BITS_Pilani/README.md

 - Anupam Agarwal Bhaiya drive
 - Rahul Bubna resource collection
 - and many others (I do not know/recall rest of the names)

+## Disclaimer

+All resources have been added to my drive(except MuP Goa lec videos) and would be available there permanently unless BITS drive access is lost (God knows what would happen then).